ACLab-Bioinfo/aclab_website_1.3.1/_members/alfred-cheng.md

 ## CUHK Employment
 * Assistant Dean (Research), Faculty of Medicine
 * Professor, School of Biomedical Sciences, New Asia
-* Theme Chief, Cancer Biology and Experimental Therapeutics Theme, School of Biomedical Sciences
+* Theme Chief(Cancer Biology and Experimental Therapeutics Program), School of Biomedical Sciences

 ## Honors and Awards